nicolaspearson/react.native.heroes/README.md

 yarn start
 ```

-Open the application using the Expo app and scanning the generated QR Code.
+Open the application using the Expo app and scan the generated QR Code.

+## Contribution Guidelines

+Never commit directly to master, create a feature branch and submit a pull request.